AndreaHohlreiter/resonance-induction-Ki/README.md

 # resonance-induction-Ki
-Initial version of the resonance induction dossier
+Initial version of the resonance induction dossier.